Lexxn0x3/CloudControlledRoboter/docs/AppController_ControlHandler.md

 ### Attributes

-- **stopFront**: A flag indicating if there is an obstacle in front of the robot.
-- **stopLeft**: A flag indicating if there is an obstacle on the left of the robot.
-- **stopRight**: A flag indicating if there is an obstacle on the right of the robot.
-- **stopFrontRight**: A flag indicating if there is an obstacle in the front-right of the robot.
-- **stopFrontLeft**: A flag indicating if there is an obstacle in the front-left of the robot.
 - **i_print**: A boolean flag indicating whether informational prints are enabled (default is `True`).
 - **d_print**: A boolean flag indicating whether debugging prints are enabled (default is `True`).
 - **e_print**: A boolean flag indicating whether error prints are enabled (default is `True`).